JedPadoa/RAVE-Latent-Exploration/README.md

-A user interface to listen to a rave prior and alter latent dimensions in real time
+A user interface to listen to a rave prior and alter latent dimensions in real time.

+RAVE is a VAE (variational auto encoder) capable of generating high quality synthesized audio in real time.
+A prior is a learned statistical distribution from which allows for high quality autoregressive synthesis of coherent sounds similar to those of the training data.

 To run: